gist-ailab/assembly-camera-manager/README.md

 ### Features

-- Receive the sensor value of Zivid and Kinect Azure
-- Intrinsic & Extrinsic Calibration for Kinect Azure
+- Extrinsic Calibration for Kinect Azure
-- Extrinsic Calibration for Zivid (ExtrinsicCalibrateZivid.srv)
+- Extrinsic Calibration for Zivid
-- tf manager for map and cameras
+- tf manager for world map and cameras

-### To Do
-- service for extrinsic calibration of Kinect Azure

 ### Prerequisites